vinod-amagi/amgdoc/artwork.md

 ## Ingest

 ##### Image URLs accessible over internet
-In cases where the content provider/partner can provide image URLs accessible over internet, such URLs can be populated in the following fields:
+In cases where the content provider/partner can provide image URLs accessible over internet, such URLs can be populated in the metadata.

-- Series Image
-- Program Image
-- Artwork

 ##### Images available, but not as URLs accessible over internet
 <p align="justify">In cases where images are not available as publicly accessible URLs, the content provider / partner may upload the images into an Amagi-hosted S3 bucket.</p>